vinthund/UoGACE2022/README.md

 * Four Male to Female Jumper wires
 * Four Male to Male Jumper wires
 * Logic Level Shifter: Bi-Directional Module (Between 3V3 and 5V)
+* Ethernet Cable: To allow for ssh into Pi to script in Python.

 In order to make the control of the Firing Mechanism possible through communication between the Jetson Nano and the Arduino (shown on above diagram), a communications protocol had to be utilised.
 Types of communications protocols, such as I2C(Inter-Integrated Circuit), USB(Universal Serial Bus) Serial and SPI(Serial Peripheral Interface) were each investigated to see which would work efficiently when communicating between a Jetson Nano and an Arduino.
 As a Jetson Nano was not in possession, a Raspberry Pi was instead used to just simulate how certain communications protocols would work with each other.